-- For full trisomy 18, the risk of recurrence in a future pregnancy is less than 1%.Risk may be higher if a parent carries a balanced translocation.
+- For full Edwards' syndrome, the risk of recurrence in a future pregnancy is higher than the general population risk and estimated as less than 1%.Risk may be higher if a parent carries a balanced translocation.
 Referral should be made to a geneticist as appropriate.

 - A recent study looked at screening for trisomy 18 by using maternal age, fetal nuchal translucency, free beta human chorionic gonadotrophin (beta-hCG) and pregnancy-associated plasma protein-A, alongside screening for trisomy 21.
 More than 95% of trisomy 18 fetuses were detected.